Part time Chaplain for the Anglican Church Twente

-Protocol regarding the restart of public worship at St. Mary Chapel, from July 5th, 2020 onwards.
+Protocol regarding public worship at St. Mary Chapel.
 This comes with hygiene practices for individuals attending church.
 Please see details for attending the services and hygiene on the COVID-19 Protocol Page

 Thursday Open Morning for Coffee, Chat, and Fellowship.
 Suspended until further notice

 Chapel Cleaning Suspended until further notice